PraveenUppar/IEEEVITBHOPAL/README.md

 A comprehensive web application designed to enhance student life, providing a one-stop platform for various student needs.
 Our app offers five key features:

 1. Academic Support: Access past year question papers and upload new ones to help fellow students.
-2. Alumni Network: Connect with college alumni, view their LinkedIn profiles, and expand professional network.
+2. Alumni Network: Connect with college alumni, view their LinkedIn profiles, and expand your professional network.
 3. Club Central: A centralized platform for clubs to advertise events, list details, and reach a wider audience.
 4. Project Hub: Showcase student projects, collaborate with interested individuals, and find team members to bring ideas to life.
 5. Package Delivery: Easily list delivery details, pick up orders, and have packages delivered to students.